bterwijn/invocation_tree/README.md

 main()
 ```

-A generator produces a lazy iterable.
-Lazy means that it will only produce its values if you request them via the Iterator Protocol.
+A generator is lazy, meaning that it will only produce its values if you request them via the Iterator Protocol.
 That means that if you print the iterable produced by a generator it will just print '&lt;generator object ...&gt;'.
-To print its values you can use the Iterator Protocol to request its values and convert them for example to a `list`.
+To print its values you can for example use `list()` that uses the Iterator Protocol to request its values and converts them to a `list`.

 ```python
 def my_generator():